 The colliding crises of the COVID-19 pandemic, economic shifts, and increased awareness of social injustice created an unanticipated context to the strategic planning process.
 The CBE community urgently needed to articulate guiding principles and common values that could be referenced in the many decisions, changes, and investments of time and energy that had to be quickly implemented in 2020.
 Though not anticipated to be actively used and tested in its draft state, the May 2020 draft proved to be a robust and useful framework.
-For example, when including faculty and staff in early budget discussions, the College faculty and staff councils were able to adapt elements of the draft Strategic Framework as proposed principles to guide discussion on budget values.
-The reports from those sessions helped guide discussions and decisions over the summer, culminating in the CBE Forward memo on budget.
+For example, when including faculty and staff in early budget discussions, the College faculty and staff councils were able to adapt elements of the draft Strategic Framework as proposed principles to guide discussions over the summer, culminating in the CBE Forward memo on budget.
 All of the CBE Forward memos explicitly tie decisions on College changes to Strategic Plan principles and the base material developed by the Task Groups.